 "K-15" refers to KDJQ-AM (1510 kHz), a notable, short-lived alternative rock radio station in Mesa, Arizona, that operated in the early 1980s and is remembered for its pioneering, low-wattage format.

 Low wattage for sure, drive behind a building in the way and you lost the station but that was sort of the allure.
 There was nothing else on the radio at that time.
-You had a cassette player or you had K-15 and if I’m not mistaken, Johnny D played at night.
+You had a cassette player or you had K-15, Johnny D was the DJ.

-But here we were, some forty years later, we are our parents, many of us grand parents.
-I’m looking around and see Michael, an old skateboarding friend, he played in JFA.
+Here we were, some forty years later, we are our parents, many of us grand parents.
+I’m looking around and see Michael, an old skateboarding friend, an original band member of JFA.
 I felt like I knew everyone there but everyone was old.

 I’m old.